 The Nationwide Big Local vote

-We currently fund three groups in the South East, but who should receive the extra £5,000 this month?
+We currently fund three groups in the East Anglia, but who should receive the extra £5,000 this month?
 Cast your vote now below!
-Votes close on Thursday 30th April 2015 at 5pm.
+Votes close at 9am on Thursday 1st October 2015.

 Age UK Norfolk

 Age UK Norfolk is a countywide, independent charitable organisation with over 60 years of experience dedicated to promoting and improving the wellbeing of older people through a variety of services.
 One of its largest services is Dementia Support; providing dementia cafes and turning towns across Norfolk into Dementia-friendly communities, improving understanding through free training, so people with dementia can continue to use local facilities and don’t feel socially isolated.
 The Money Matters initiative supports volunteers who visit older people in their homes helping them manage their finances and Age UK Norfolk is proud to help make later life fulfilling and enjoyable.

 St Elizabeth Hospice helps to improve life for people aged 14 upwards living with progressive illnesses such as cancer, multiple sclerosis, Parkinson’s and heart, lung and kidney disease.
 The charity provides vital care and support to more than 2,000 patients and their families every year, wherever it is required, whether at home, in the community or at a hospice.
 All of their care is centred on an individual’s needs and is provided free of charge.
 St Elizabeth Hospice offers specialist medical, physical, emotional, spiritual and practical support helping to ensure patients are able to live their lives to the fullest.